 But the feeling that she was somehow making a difference stuck.
 Susan decided to make the coat drive an annual tradition for her birthday.

-“It’s a humbling experience to watch other people who don’t have as much as you do and to see the look of relief on their face when they’re going to have a coat for the winter,” said Natalie, who planned to help her mother again this year on the first two Saturdays this month.
+“It’s a humbling experience to watch other people who don’t have as much as you do and to see the look of relief on their face when they’re going to have a coat for the winter,” said Natalie, who planned to help her mother again every year on the first two Saturdays in December.
 “It makes you realize how much you have and to be thankful for that.”

 Every year, the volunteer project, which Susan dubbed “Susie’s Coats,” grew bigger.